CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ### Alternate submission method

-If the ingestion API is used instead of the submit API an alternate asynchroneous process is kick off.
-Instead of going directly to dispacher, the Submission will be queued is Redis (persistent).
+If the ingestion API is used instead of the submit API, an alternate asynchroneous process is kick off.
+Instead of going directly to Dispatcher, the Submission will be queued in Redis (persistent).
 The Ingester process will monitor that queue and will slowly feed Dispatcher.
-This alternate method is for high volume submissions.
-Instead of having a million files processed at the same time in the system, they are queue and processed in batch by priority.
-This ensure the system can survive giant burst of files at the same time without falling over.
+This alternate method is for a high volume of submissions.
+Instead of having a million files processed at the same time in the system, they are queued and processed in batches by priority.
+This ensures the system can survive giant bursts of files at the same time without falling over.

 ### Alternate service process

 Some services may run in privileged mode.
-This means that they are allowed to bypass Service Server (which makes them much faster) and that they can pull their tasks directly from Redis, save their analysis results directly into the datastore and save their embedded and supplementary files directly into the filestore.
+This means that they are allowed to bypass Service Server (which makes them much faster) and that they can pull their tasks directly from Redis, save their analysis results directly into the datastore, and save their embedded and supplementary files directly into the filestore.

-!!! tip "Running in privilege mode is only recommended for service that do not execute the files because these services have complete access to all core components instead of only having access to Service Server."
+!!! tip "Running in privilege mode is only recommended for services that do not execute the files because these services have complete access to all core components instead of only having access to Service Server."

 ### Components part of the file submission process

 #### UI Frontend

 This is the component that, as a user, you will be the most familiar with.
 This component provides the User Interface (UI) of Assemblyline.
 This is the first thing that you see once you deploy Assemblyline and the component you interact with the most.
 Assemblyline's frontend is built using [React](https://reactjs.org/) with a [Material UI](https://v4.mui.com/getting-started/installation/) theme sitting of top of it.
-It support light and dark themes as well as internationalization.
+It supports light and dark themes as well as internationalization.

 ![Frontend](./images/frontend.png)